 What is Mechanical Digestion?

-Food particles are broken down into small pieces in the mechanical digestion.
-Generally, this starts as soon as the food is ingested into the mouth through the process called mastication.
-Mastication, in simple terms, is known as the chewing of food.
-Teeth are calcified structures inside the oral cavity designed especially for mastication of food.
-In crocodiles, ratite birds, and seals, the gastroliths perform the function of mechanical digestion of food.
+The gastroliths perform the function of mechanical digestion of food in crocodiles, ratite birds, and seals.
 Those are the rock-hard structures inside a crocodile’s stomach.
 However, other than teeth and gastroliths, peristaltic movements are also helpful for mechanical digestion of food as it passes through oesophagus, stomach, and duodenum.
 In the other parts of the alimentary tract also the peristalsis occurs, but not the mechanical digestion.
 Mechanical digestion completes at the duodenum as one of the most important aspects of feeding.

 What is Chemical Digestion?